ok-steve/ok-steve.github.io/src/writing/progressively-enhanced-app-like-page-transitions.md

 Normally I'd be a good citizen and avoid overriding the prototype directly, but for a demo I think it's okay to make an exception.

 And that's the gist of it.
-I did make some minor changes to the original code to remove the Vue dependency, but most of the CSS and JavaScript remained exactly the same[^3].
-Furthermore using a progressive enhanvement approach actually simplified some aspects of the code.
+I did make some minor changes to the original code to remove the Vue dependency, but most of the CSS and JavaScript remained exactly the same.
+Be aware that initializing JavaScript functions on document render doesn't work with PJAX, since after the first page load the document render event never fires.
+I used [Stimulus](https://stimulusjs.org/) since it is designed to work in these situations, and like Turbolinks is made by Basecamp.
+Furthermore using a progressive enhancement approach actually simplified some aspects of the code.
 In particular I was able to replace the JavaScript for the profile chooser on the group page with plain links.

-[^3]: Be aware that initializing JavaScript functions on document render doesn't work with PJAX, since after the first page load the document render event never fires.
-I used [Stimulus](https://stimulusjs.org/) since it is designed to work in these situations, and like Turbolinks is made by the good folks at Basecamp.

 It can be tempting to reach for a JavaScript framework when you want to add app-like behavior on the web, but you can achieve similar results with with a PJAX approach.